hmchen47/DevOps/Linux/Linux-LFS101x.edX/ch01-LinuxFoundation.md

 D. To manage Linux and UNIX servers on a commercial basis.

 Ans: A, B, C
+Explanation
+The Linux Foundation aims to promote Linux, provide neutral collaboration and education, improve Linux as a technical platform, and protect and support Linux development.
+It sponsors the work of Linus Torvalds.

 # Section 2: The Linux Foundation Training
 ## The Linux Foundation Training